9 Daily Tasks Proven to Cost Your Business Money

 According to a survey, 42% of firms reported that outdated, inefficient business processes and systems contribute to a decline in employee productivity.
 It’s all too common to see paper forms wander from desk to desk, and see employees logging in to multiple, disparate systems to collect data.
 These manual and paper-based processes cannot keep pace with the digital world, where users expect information on demand.

-It is true that the costs of Business Process Automation (BPA) can be considerable, but the alternatives are worse.
+It is true that the costs of Professional Services Automation (PSA) can be considerable, but the alternatives are worse.
 Surveys have collected some very notable examples of enterprises that saved largely by automating various business processes: Cisco Systems saved over $270 million in annual operating expenses, Frito-Lay saved between 30,000 to 50,000 work hours per year, and R.J.
 Reynolds saw a 53% reduction in invoice processing costs, among many.

 Regardless of whether your company is small or large, you can certainly reap the substantial benefits of automation.